WHAT ARE OJIME BEADS?

 A Japanese Antique Gold Mounted and Peal Inlaid Meiji Era Lacquer Carved Ojime Bead

-Here we will discuss the tradition of Ojime beads and their use in jewelry making today.
+Here we will discuss the tradition of Ojime beads, exactly what are ojime beads, and their use in jewelry making today.

 - Ojime beads can be an exciting addition to any jewelry item or accessory as they come in all types of materials, such as wood, bone, or glass, including precious metals